omerbsezer/Fast-Docker/LAB03-DockerCompose.md

-## App: Docker Compose and Creating WordPress Container Depends on MySql Container
+## LAB-03: Docker Compose and Creating WordPress Container Depends on MySql Container

 This scenario shows how to run multiple Docker containers using the docker-compose.yml file.
 After running containers, it is shown how: